fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 This trap occurs when data scientists fail to understand how reusing a model or algorithm that is designed for one specific social context, may not necessarily apply to a different social context.
-Reusing an algorithmic solution and failing to take into account differences in differing social contexts can result in misleading results and potentially harmful consequences if the algorithm is used to determine the fate of an individual.
+Reusing an algorithmic solution and failing to take into account differences in involved social contexts can result in misleading results and potentially harmful consequences if the algorithm is used to determine the fate of an individual.

-Example 1:
+Example 1: Reusing a machine learning algorithm used to screen job applications in the nursing industry, for job applications in the information technology sector.
+An intuitive yet important difference between both context is the difference in skills required to succeed in both industries.

-Example 2:
+A slightly more subtle difference is the demographic differences in genders attracted to each context, resulting from wording in job postings, social constructs and the male-female ratio of successful applicants in each field.

 The Formalism Trap
 ^^^^^^^^^^^^^^^^^^